• Products

 Permissions:

-• To migrate, you need to be an admin in both the source instance and the destination cloud site.
+• To migrate, you need to be a system admin in the source instance and an organization admin in the destination cloud site.

 Running a test migration